 In Why Is This Happening, we talked about how many societies promote competition and self-advancement.
+I even teach this in my life coaching programs.
 Does that relate to our growing decrease in empathy and sympathy for one another because we become so self-absorbed in our own progress?

 Dr. Konrath, who is affiliated with the University of Rochester Department of Psychiatry said, “Many people see the current group of college students — sometimes called ‘Generation Me’ — as one of the most self-centered, narcissistic, competitive, confident and individualistic in recent history,” One of the graduate students who conducted the Michigan Study, (talked about in the previous post), Edward O’Brien, said, “It’s not surprising that this growing emphasis on the self, is accompanied by a corresponding devaluation of others.”

 There have been studies that showed that this self-centeredness has always been common among college students and as they get older it goes away.
 The reason to that, is because young adults are generally more ambitious about achievement.
 They are in the very initial stages of building their careers.
 Therefore to them, reaching their goals may seem more important than most other things.
 Yes, as they get older, they learn other values, so with time they may become less egocentric for that reason.

 What role does social media play in this?

 The culture of self-advancement is more widely measured right now due to one thing, social media.
 It’s measured in the amount of followers, subscribers, views, shares, etc. Also we are more exposed to other people’s success (even if it completely fabricated) through social media and television and that makes us more competitive.